Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Acknowledgements

 \section{Acknowledgements}

+Nikita Belyak and Fabricio Oliveira were supported by the Research Council of Finland (decision number 348092).
+Steven A. Gabriel was supported by a grant from the Civil Infrastructure Systems program at the National Science Foundation (Award \#2113891).
 Part of the research was developed in the Young Scientists Summer Program at the International Institute for Applied Systems Analysis, Laxenburg (Austria) with financial support from the Finnish National Member Organization.
 Additionally, part of the research was conducted during a research visit to the Chalmers University of Technology, Gothenburg (Sweden).
-This research also benefited from the presentations at the European Conference on Stochastic Optimization Computational Management Science 2022, Venice (Italy) and EURO 2022 conference, Espoo (Finland).
+This research also benefited from the presentations at the European Conference on Stochastic Optimization Computational Management Science 2022, Venice (Italy) and the EURO 2022 conference, Espoo (Finland).
+The authors also acknowledge the computational resources provided by the Aalto University (Finland) Science-IT project.

 \begin{appendices}